GPS Beacon.

 Setup and configure

 The idea for the GPS beacon is to enable leaving a breadcrumb for your loved ones, when needed.
-Tap on a MENU button to open the main app menu and check on the GPS Beacon status:
+Tap on the MENU button to open the main app menu and check on the GPS Beacon status:

 menu-gps-beacon